yayaq1/quartz/content/contact.md

 ## Response Time

 I typically respond within 2-3 business days.
-If you haven't heard back, feel free to follow up—sometimes emails get lost in the digital void.
+If you haven't heard back, feel free to follow up-sometimes emails get lost in the digital void.

 ---